 - Your student’s bank account and credit card information, if your student wishes for you to access his or her accounts while abroad

 - Copies of travel documents: passport, visa, etc.

 Health & Safety

-As part of your study abroad program with Sacred Heart University, your student will be enrolled in an HTH Worldwide health insurance plan which will provide him/her with service and protection in the event he/she becomes ill or injured during the program.
-It is mandatory that all students participating in SHU study abroad programs be enrolled in HTH insurance coverage.
+As part of your study abroad program with Sacred Heart University, your student will be enrolled in an GeoBlue health insurance plan which will provide him/her with service and protection in the event he/she becomes ill or injured during the program.
+It is mandatory that all students participating in SHU study abroad programs be enrolled in GeoBlue insurance coverage.
 The cost is included in the payment of the study abroad fee.
-Parents can access information about HTH Worldwide by visiting the HTH Parents website.
-In the event of a medical or evacuation emergency, you should contact HTH immediately at 1.800.257.4823 or collect to +1.610.254.8771.
+Parents can access information about GeoBlue by visiting the GeoBlue Parents website.
+In the event of a medical or evacuation emergency, you should contact GeoBlue immediately at 1.844.268.2686 (within the U.S.) or +1.610.254.8771 (Outside the U.S.).

 Parents are often concerned when they do not hear from their son or daughter immediately after arrival.
 Your concern is natural, but in most cases, students are not able to make international phone calls from the airport.
 Sometimes students are moving from one place to the other, participating in orientations, taking other modes of transportation, in bad cell reception areas, unable to locate a phone or computer, sleeping, etc.

 Do not worry if you do not hear from your student within the first few hours of their arrival!
 Your son or daughter will contact you when he or she gets settled in.
 Be assured that the on-site program staff or the Office of Global Affairs will always notify parents if there is a serious problem.